dataforseo/TypeScriptClient/docs/interfaces/IBusinessDataGoogleHotelSearchesTaskGetResultInfo.md

 > `optional` **keyword**: `string`

-keyword received in a POST array keyword is returned with decoded %## (plus symbol ‘+’ will be decoded to a space character);
+keyword received in a POST array keyword is returned with decoded %## (plus character ‘+’ will be decoded to a space character);
 in order to obtain accurate search results, the location name is appended to the keyword automatically

 #### Defined in

-main.ts:204297
+main.ts:217463

 ***